 Getting mixed signals in a relationship might leave you racking your brain for days on end, trying to figure out what you should do.
-But when you’re the one who’s unsure in a relationship, trying to find the answers through introspection can be an almost impossible task.
+But when you’re the one who’s unsure in a relationship, finding the answers through introspection can be an almost impossible task.

-One day you feel all the love in the world toward this person, the next you can’t be bothered to reply back.
-When you finally start seeing the good qualities and convince yourself that maybe you really are in love, someone else comes rolling into your life, leaving you asking, “what if”.
+One day you feel all the love in the world toward this person, the next you can’t be bothered to reply to a text.
+When you finally start seeing the good qualities and convince yourself that maybe you really are in love, someone else comes rolling into your life, leaving you to ask, “What if?”

-Keeping someone on the hook while you’re feeling unsure in a relationship isn’t a good experience for anyone involved.
+Keeping someone on the hook while you’re feeling unsure in a relationship isn’t a good experience for anyone.
 We’ve listed out what you can do when you’re unsure of feelings for someone, so nobody gets left on “seen”.

 Ask Yourself These 19 Questions If You Are Unsure In A Relationship

 If you see your partner eating pizza crust first, anyone would instantly feel unsure in a relationship.
-If the pizza has pineapple on it, there’s no room left for doubt anymore, just start packing up your bags!
+If the pizza has pineapple on it, there’s no room left for doubt anymore — start packing!

-You may even feel bad for having these thoughts but when you are unsure in a relationship, the best thing you can do is immediately find an answer to your problem by looking inward.
+You may even feel bad for having these thoughts, but when you are unsure in a relationship, the best thing you can do is immediately find an answer to your problem by looking inward.
 The following 19 questions should do just the trick.
-Even if your girlfriend/boyfriend’s unsure of the relationship, you can send them this article to help speed up their decision-making.
-So, pull out your notepad and a pen and get ready to answer some hard-hitting questions:
+And if it’s your girlfriend/boyfriend who’s unsure of the relationship, you can send them this article to help speed up their decision-making.
+So, pull out your notepad and a pen, and get ready to answer some hard-hitting questions:

 1. “Am I happy?”